blackjack75/Hybrid_Mac_Coder_Keyboard_Layout/README.md

 # Hybrid_Mac_Coder_Keyboard_Layout

-This is a collection (currently of one) Hybrid Mac Keyboard layouts to allow more confortable use of US-centric keyboard shortcuts when coding. _At the moment only Swiss French keyboard exists._
+This is a collection (currently of one) Hybrid Mac Keyboard layouts to allow more confortable use of US-centric keyboard shortcuts when coding. _At the moment only my version exists.
+The previous version was closer to a Swiss French QWERTZ keyboard but the latest version switched to full QWERTY because I didn't want to switch Z and Y constantly._

+This is a work in progress.
+I adapt it regularly to match *my* writing habits.
+Which means someone who has used painfully a Swiss French keyboard for years and regularly switched to US QWERTY for code and terminal commands.
+It's probably not the right thing for you unless you were born in Switzerland, moved to Brazil and like to write code.

-## How it works : Code Mode & Swiss Mode
+# How it works : Code Mode & Latin (mainly French/Spanish/Portuguese) Mode

-Essentially it starts in _code mode_ which is like a Swiss French Keyboard except _{} [] ;'\,./_ keys on the right are easy to access just like on US keyboards instead of accented characters.
-You only need to turn on _Caps lock_ to get access to your latin/german accents for when you need to talk to people instead of an IDE.
+Essentially it starts in _code mode_ which is *NEARLY*e a US QWERTY keyboard with  _{} [] ;'\,./_ keys on the right and special signs on the top line above numbers being also ~ !@#$%^&*() .
+You only need to turn on _Caps lock_ to get access to your latin accents for when you need to talk to people instead of an IDE.
+I said nearly because some keys are in position of both a swiss and american keys.
+At least at least I stop mistaking both.

+Other than that.
 You're always one key away from writing either french poetry or code.

-Some keys are intentionally duplicated because I always mixed them up switching from US to Swiss QWERTZ keyboard, so I decided the solution was to fix the keyboard, not me.

 - _:_ For example, if I type : or ; it always works because I have the keys both on the Swiss and US positions.
 Now NeoVIM just always works even if I am doing it wrong.
 Can't stress how _unfrustrating_ this is for me!

-- _$_ I did leave the $ in the Swiss location in Code mode because I can't sacrifice my shift+4 to write en Fran*ç*ais and could not find a way to make just this switch between _$_ and _ç_ when Caps Lock is ON.
-You can also press Option+\ in Code mode to use it without switching to Swiss mode (Caps lock is slower for just one key).

-- The _Z_ and _Y_ are still in the same QWERTZ position in both modes because I see no advantage in switching to just confuse my Command+Z usage.
-This was one of my top motivations to find a way to stop switching from QWERTZ to QWERTY.

 - alt + o / a / n produce _õÕ_, _ã_ _Ã_, _ñ_ _Ñ_ - I need this to type in Spanish & Portuguese.
 It's not the standard way on a swiss keyboard (you're supposed to use ~ + the letter) but it'll make my life easier.